nasa/meza/src/scripts/generate-sbom.md

 ## Updates

-SBOMs are automatically updated when dependencies change in either `composer.lock` or `composer.local.lock`.
+SBOMs are manually updated when dependencies change in either `composer.lock` or `composer.local.lock`.
 For the most current information, always refer to the latest generated files.

 The generator will note when packages exist in both files and which version is being used in the final SBOM.